What is Madrid Famous for Food?

 4. Churros con Chocolate

-Churros con Chocolate is a traditional Spanish dessert that is particularly popular in Madrid.
-This sweet treat consists of deep-fried dough pastry served with a rich and thick hot chocolate sauce for dipping.
-It is often enjoyed for breakfast or as an afternoon snack.
+Churros con Chocolate Spanish dessert is particularly popular in Madrid.
+This delicious treat is deep fried dough dough pastry served with rich and thick hot chocolate sauce.
+It is normally consumed as breakfast or an afternoon snack.

 5. Tortilla Española

-Tortilla Española, also known as Spanish omelette, is a classic dish that can be found in almost every restaurant in Madrid.
-This simple yet delicious dish is made with eggs, potatoes, and onions.
-It is typically served as a tapa or a main course.
+Tortilla Española (Spanish omelette) is a must have food in any restaurant in Madrid.
+The simple yet savoury dish recipe contains eggs, potatoes and onions.
+Typically it is served as a tapa or a main course.

 6. Tapas